aesokolowski/romecalc/README.md

 NOTE2: I do not believe Windows 10 or earlier comes with GCC, which g++ is a part of.
 I think I have at least two copies on my machine -- one came with the Haskell Platform and the other came with Cygwin.
 You don't need either of these things, just Google g++ or GCC (GNU Compiler Collection) and you should be able to snag a free copy.
 G++ is generally standard on Mac and *nix machines.

 NOTE3: x64comp is a dumb name considering this should run on 32-bit systems.
+Actually the other way around.
+I think the compiled binary is 32-bit that runs on 64-bit systems.
 Maybe I should change it.

 NOTE4: if you actually want to use the program no matter what directory you are in, you should add a function that calls it to your profile script and alias said function as rocal or romecalc or whatever.